 In the rest of this introductory section, background to the insurance industries of Greece and Kenya is given.
 In the second section the SERVQUAL metric is introduced.
-The following two sections describe how SERVQUAL has been applied to data from Greece and Kenya, before a comparison between them is made.
+The following two sections describe how SERVQUAL has been applied to data from Greece and Kenya, before a comparison is made in Section 5.
 A final section draws some conclusions on the efficacy of the SERVQUAL diagnostic in assessing service quality in the insurance industry.

-1.1.Greece
+1.1 Greece